DChristianson/vcs-lisp/README.md

   - The tail must be a reference to another pair or the null reference
  - Numbers are 3 digit binary coded decimals.

 Using 2 bytes for the cell is a natural choice.
-There are only 128 bytes of RAM available onboard the Atari 2600.At 2 bytes per cell we have a theoretical maximum of 64 addressible cells.
+- There are only 128 bytes of RAM available onboard the Atari 2600... we have to keep the heap small.

-Using BCD for numbers saves a lot of code when it comes to editing and displaying numbers.
+Using BCD for numbers, and then limiting them to 3 digits sames a lot of time and space.
 - Displaying character graphics on the Atari 2600 requires specialized code, so having to deal with only three digits allows us to simplify the display kernel dramatically.
-- Avoiding expensive conversions that have to be done to convert to/from binary formats further simplifies the code and saves significant time and space
+- Avoiding expensive conversions that have to be done to convert to/from binary formats further simplifies the code and saves significant time and space.

 ### Cell and Symbol References

+Each byte of a pair can contain a references to another cell, a reference to a symbol, or the null reference.

 ```
   10xxxxx0 - cell reference (5 significant bits - 32 cells in total)
   110xxxxx - symbol reference (5 significant bits - 32 symbols in total)
-  00000000 - null pointer
+  00000000 - null pointer (when seen in the cell cdr, if seen in the car implies the cell is a number)
 ```

 Cell references start at hex value $80.
 Coincidentally, we locate the cell heap at address $80 - so that the zeropage address of a cell on the heap *is* its cell reference.